jsmith/school/bio1001/midterm1.md

 1. Hydroxyl Group -OH
 2. Carbonyl Group >C=O
-3. Carboxyl Group -COOH
+3. Carboxyl Group -COOH - acts as an acid
-4. Amino Group -NH2
+4. Amino Group -NH2 - acts as a base
-5. Phosphate Group -OPO3 ^ 2-
+5. Phosphate Group -OPO3 ^ 2- - acts as a acid
 6. Methyl Group -CH3

-# Lectcure 3: Water
+# Lecture 3: Water
 Water makes up around 80% of a cell's weight.
 All of life's necessary reactions take place in water and it is a universal solvent.
 It is the medium in which biological molecules are able to move through the cell and it influences their shape.

 Water is very sticky due to it's ability to form hydrogen bonds.
 The interaction of these molecules together is unique due to the unique structure of water.